Munin Barua: Awards and achievements

 Munin Barua was conferred Roopkar Award, instituted in memory of late film critic and editor Pabitra Kumar Deka, for the year 2013 for his contribution to the film and theatre industry of Assam.

 In 2017, Barua received the Life Time Achievement Award 2017 from Prag Cine Awards for his immense contributions towards Assamese film industry.

+In popular culture

+On 23rd May 2025, a biopic titled Bhaimon Da, based on the journey of Munin Barua, was released in theatres across Assam and outside the state.
+It gained popularity among viewers and achieved a good box office collection.